-A chic, progressive German neighborhood, the Mitte District is home to some of Berlin’s most alluring cafés, galleries, design studios and boutiques.
+A chic, progressive German neighborhood, the Mitte District is definitely home to some of Berlin’s most alluring cafés, galleries, design studios and boutiques.

 In a place where everything is foreign, Cosmos allows you to make your vacation in Europe both manageable and fun.
 When travelers choose to travel through Europe – with Cosmos, they stay in hotels conveniently located; they get to skip the lines at must-see sights and they arrive stress-free, thanks to transportation to and around their destination.
 In addition, Cosmos provides travelers an expert Tour Director who guides them around the destination – for everything, from sightseeing to shopping.

 To learn more about Cosmos Vacations, click here